 It does take courage to recognise that help is needed and even more courage to make the first step and book an appointment with someone.
 I offer an exploratory consultation which will last 90 minutes.
 I will invite you to talk about what brings you to therapy.
 It is understood that the nature of what you have to talk about might be difficult or uncomfortable to discuss.
 The consultation will enable me to consider how your difficulties are affecting you and discuss what therapy is best suited to your needs.
 The session will conclude with a recommendation of how best to proceed.
 It is important to point out that I provide a non-judgmental service and work in the strictest of confidence.

-A private, safe and non-judgemental space is provided for you to explore your most inner thoughts, feelings and difficulties, which will support you to understand yourself better and move forward.
+Time is set aside for you each week to explore your most inner thoughts, feelings and difficulties, which will support you to understand yourself better and move forward.
 Sessions take place at the same time and place each week and last 50 minutes.
 Short term therapy - is a way of working where goals will be predetermined with a set programme duration and known endpoint to the work.
 This type of intervention can be helpful in addressing symptoms associated with an event: a bereavement, redundancy, a case of bullying and harassment, poor work performance, a traumatic incident or a relationship difficulty.
 Open-ended therapy - the scope of this work is less defined and allows for themes to emerge and to be worked though at a comfortable pace.
 This work does not have a predetermined end point and instead is discussed at a time that feels right to do so.

 Where I Practice: